torresomarmx/percolate/README.md

 Sites can only be connected vertically or horizontally, never diagonally.

-To allow for a quick and efficient calculation of whether a system percolates in any given simulation, the application uses a disjoint-set data structure with a union-find algorithm that leverages path compression and weighted union.
+To allow for a quick and efficient calculation of whether a system percolates in any given simulation, the application uses a **disjoint-set data structure with a union-find algorithm that leverages path compression and weighted union**.

 ![Preview](https://raw.githubusercontent.com/01omartorres/percolation/master/docs/preview.png)

+# Valid connections

 ![Connected Sites](https://raw.githubusercontent.com/01omartorres/percolation/master/docs/connected.png)